Kit Robinson: Life and work

-Robinson's essays on poetics, art, travel and music may be found online at Open Space, Jacket2, and Nowhere, and on his website.
-He lives in Berkeley and plays Cuban tres guitar in the charanga band Calle Ocho.
-Since 2016, Calle Ocho has played nearly 40 public performances as well as many private gigs.
+Robinson lives in Berkeley and plays Cuban tres guitar in a charanga band Calle Ocho.

 In an interview with Charles Bernstein for the "Close Listening" online radio program, the two poets discuss Robinson’s early book The Dolch Stanzas with its limited vocabulary based on a list of the most frequently used words in English, as well as changes in his more recent, "late" work, his connection to Tom Raworth, and the relation of his day jobs to his work as a musician and poet.

 Of his book Leaves of Class, writer and translator Jessica Sequeira writes, “What Robinson seems to be looking for is a curious, timeless, approachable informality, one that is … open to influences of all kinds.”
 Of Determination, poet and critic Tyrone Williams writes, “Steering clear of the monolithic and homogenous, Determination distributes its thematic values — will and constraint — along a number of formal axes … neither a monument to morose modernity nor a Cheshire grin of flippant postmodernity.”

 In an interview with rob mclennon for mclennon’s blog, Robinson states, "I think the role of the writer should be to look around and see what’s happening and do whatever it takes to write it down.”